 - KB Received/Sec - The average number of bytes received per second.

 - Pending Requests - The average number of pending requests.
-Pending requests are those that are issued, but StresStimulus do not yet receive the response.
-Generally, the greater number of pending requests indicates a slower server response.
+Pending requests are issued, but StresStimulus do not yet receive a response.
+Generally, the more significant number of pending requests indicates a slower server response.
 This parameter can be used to gauge performance change in several test runs.

 To select a different VU / iteration, adjust information in the numeric text boxes (c) and (d).
 Sometimes, you may also need to click the Refresh button (m).

 Note: To generate a waterfall chart, session content must be saved in storage accessible from the controller.
 This information is available in tests that ran from the controller without agents.
-In distributed tests , when SQL Server is used as storage, this information is also available on the controller.
-However, in distributed tests with SQL Server CE-based storage, the sessions initiated on the agents are stored on the agents.
-You still can create a waterfall chart on the controller, if Save sessions from agents property in Other Options -> Test Result Storage section is set to Yes (default) because this setting will force replicating necessary data from the agents to the controller.
+In distributed tests, when SQL Server is used as storage, this information is also available on the controller.
+However, in distributed tests with embedded database storage, the sessions initiated on the agents are stored on the agents.
+You still can create a waterfall chart on the controller if the Save sessions from agents property in Other Options -> Test Result Storage section is set to Yes (default) because this setting will force replicating necessary data from the agents to the controller.

 The title of a waterfall view displays the following information: